QuillChen50/MKS22X-HW/README.md

 # MKS22X-HW
 Updates to my USACO file doesn/t seem to be registering

 # I realized after break that the way to solve commit problems was to clone the directory again as opposed to trying to trace unconnected bits.
-Unable to commit during break.
+Had difficulty commiting for weeks because of this.
+Worked on handwriting out the concepts during this period

 Still confused conceptually about 10Deque.